Advanced Magento 2 Developer Tools For Debugging

 3. Leverage Code Generation Features

-• Create custom code templates for frequently used patterns.
+• Create custom code templates for used patterns.
 Automate the creation of configuration files and class structures.

 4. Optimize Your Development Environment